-Participants may report inadmissible content to BEYOND MUSIC by using the contact form or write to firstname.lastname@example.org.
+Participants may report inadmissible content to BEYOND by using the contact form or write to firstname.lastname@example.org.

 The exclusion, blocking or deletion of photos, lyrics or sound recordings is at the discretion of BEYOND and may be carried out without consulting the affected Participants should such photos, lyrics or sound recordings infringe these Conditions of Participation or statutory provisions or if such an infringement cannot be discounted.
 Any claims of the Participant relating to the exclusion, blocking or deletion of photo or audio material are explicitly excluded.

-ii) The Participant warrants that he or she possesses all rights to the photos and sound recordings submitted and is also in possession of unrestricted exploitation rights.
-Further, the Participant warrants that the photos and sound recordings submitted are free from third-party claims and that the depiction of persons in the photos submitted does not represent an infringement of personal rights.
-Should one or more persons be clearly identifiable in a photo the persons so depicted must be in agreement with the publication of their image.
+iv) The Participant warrants that he or she possesses all rights to the photos, videos, lyrics, compositions, arrangements and sound recordings submitted and is also in possession of unrestricted exploitation rights.
+Further, the Participant warrants that the photos, videos, lyrics, compositions, arrangements and sound recordings submitted are free from third-party claims and that the depiction of persons in the photos and videos submitted does not represent an infringement of personal rights.
+Should one or more persons be clearly identifiable in a photo or video the persons so depicted must agree with the publication of their image.
 The Participant must secure these declarations of agreement in writing.

-iii) The Participant warrants that the work (musical pieces) made publicly accessible is free from third-party claims, particularly those of copyright and exploitation rights.
+v) The Participant warrants that the work and recordings (musical pieces) made publicly accessible is free from third-party claims (e.g., collecting societies, co-authors, musicians, labels, producers, Broadcasters, etc.), particularly those of copyright and exploitation rights.
 The Participant further warrants he or she has right of free disposal over the material.
-In the event that the Participant is already under contract to third parties (recording companies, music publishers, copyright collectives), said Participant will disclose these relationships and is responsible for declaring his or her participation to rights holders and that these rights do not run counter to the rights granted to BEYOND under this agreement.
+If the Participant is already under contract to third parties (recording companies, music publishers, copyright collectives), said Participant will disclose these relationships and is responsible for declaring his or her participation to rights holders and that these rights do not run counter to the rights granted to BEYOND under this agreement.

-iv) By submitting the musical work, each member of the collaboration explicitly has to agree to the submission and the rights granted under these Conditions of Participation and the transmission of the musical piece and the assignment of rights.
+vi) By submitting the musical work and recorded performance, each member of the collaboration explicitly must agree to the submission and the rights granted under these Conditions of Participation and the transmission of the musical piece and the assignment of rights.
 Each member of the collaboration warrants expressively that the performing music ensemble respectively members of the performing music ensemble are in possession of all rights to the musical work (composition/lyrics/music/arrangement/sound recordings) submitted (if subject to copyright regulations) and that he/she is also in possession of the respective exploitation rights.
 Moreover, on first request, the Participant will make available to BEYOND the documents that confirm the unrestricted right to undertake the assignment of rights.
-By participating, the Participant in particular warrants that BEYOND will not be infringing any personal rights by making public usage of the work under these Conditions (e.g. the right to one’s own likeness for persons depicted in pictures or videos) or other rights (such as trademark rights).
+By participating, the Participant in particular warrants that BEYOND will not be infringing any personal rights by making public usage of the work under these Conditions (e.g., the right to one’s own likeness for persons depicted in pictures or videos) or other rights (such as trademark rights).

-v) The Participant grants BEYOND the right, free of charge and unrestricted with regard to time and territory, for material arising from the PROJECT and the production and/or for the material submitted (including but not limited to sound and photographs) and any coverage of same (regardless of medium, including but not limited to print media, radio and television media, online and social media portals such as Facebook, YouTube, Vimeo, MySpace, Twitter, Instagram or other portals deemed appropriate by BEYOND.
+vii) The Participant grants BEYOND the right, free of charge and unrestricted with regard to time and territory, for material arising from the PROJECT and the production and/or for the material submitted (including but not limited to sound, video and photographs) and any coverage of same (regardless of medium, including but not limited to print media, radio and television media, online and social media portals such as Facebook, Instagram, YouTube, Twitter or other portals deemed appropriate by BEYOND).

-vii) Moreover, the Participant grants BEYOND the relevant rights to use and make available text, photo and audio material for its online portal and for all other digital products, e.g. as teasers or for third parties – particularly for the purposes of voting.
-The transfer of rights also includes the right to prepare the work for broadcast, to abridge and in some cases to also pair the work with other works.
+ix) Moreover, the Participant grants BEYOND the relevant rights to use and make available text, photo, video, and audio material for its online portal and for all other digital products, e.g., as teasers or for third parties.
+The granting of rights also includes the right to prepare the work for broadcast, to abridge and in some cases to also pair the work with other works.
 Such processing will be carried out in consideration of the moral rights of the Participant.

-xii) Participants declare their express agreement that their photographs, addresses and other contact details may be given to third parties for the purposes of publicity work and concert management, and that photographs and names may appear in the publications and websites of BEYOND in the present and/or in the future, nationally and internationally.
+xi) Participants declare their express agreement that their photographs, addresses and other contact details may be given to third parties for the purposes of publicity work and concert management, and those photographs and names may appear in the publications and websites of BEYOND in the present and/or in the future, nationally and internationally.